glotzerlab/spatula/docs/source/theory.rst

 and then symmetrized with respect to the point group of interest by applying the Wigner D matrix of a group action operation.
 The comparison of the two distributions is done by computing the normalized inner product between the two spherical harmonic expansions.
-In oPGOP we use the same idea, but instead of computing the spherical harmonic expasion of the fisher distributions, we consider the overlaps between fisher functions of the symmetrized configuration with the original configuration.
+In oPGOP we use the same idea, but instead of computing the spherical harmonic expansion of the fisher distributions, we consider the overlaps between fisher functions of the symmetrized configuration with the original configuration.
 We also support a version which quantifies full point group symmetry (fPGOP) in which we don't project the